 The Gardiner Museum is among the few museums in the world focused on ceramics, and is one of the most important specialty museums internationally.
 It houses approximately 4,000 objects, including European porcelain, ceramics from the Ancient Americas, Chinese porcelain, Japanese porcelain, and contemporary ceramics.
 Search the collection online!

-A registered art therapist for over 25 years, Suzanne Thomson integrates mindfulness and sensorimotor psychotherapy to facilitate healing and community engagement.
-Her work as an artist working with clay and rinzai zen practitioner shapes how she works with clay to transform habits of thinking, feeling, and behaving.
+A registered psychotherapist and art therapist for over 25 years, Suzanne Thomson integrates contemplative practices and sensorimotor psychotherapy to facilitate healing and community engagement.
+Her work as an artist and Rinzai Zen practitioner shapes how she works with clay to transform habits of thinking, feeling, and behaving.
 She provides psychotherapy, supervision, and clinical consultation.
 Suzanne teaches art therapy and co-creates community-based arts projects.
-Transformation By Fire at the Gardiner won the 2013 Award of Excellence in Exhibitions—a direct reflection of Suzanne’s deep commitment to working collaboratively to address social justice issues through the arts.
+The exhibition Transformation By Fire at the Gardiner won the 2013 Award of Excellence in Exhibitions—a direct reflection of Suzanne’s deep commitment to working collaboratively to address social justice issues through the arts.

 111 Queen's Park